Why relationships are so important to financial advice

-Financial advisers should tell clients when an investment poses higher risk than what they are anticipating.
-For many, low risk investments are often far more comfortable than a higher-risk investment.
+Financial advisers should tell clients when an investment poses a higher risk than what they are anticipating.
+For many, low-risk investments are often far more comfortable than higher-risk investments.

 Clients need to understand how the market is changing and what impact those changes will have on their current portfolio.
 Without open lines of communication, they would not have the ability to make portfolio changes.

 New investments may come to the attention of an adviser.
-Investors who have good relationships with their adviser will know what the opportunities are, as well as which ones should be avoided.
+Investors who have good relationships with their advisers will know what the opportunities are, as well as which ones should be avoided.

 Nearly all investors are going to seek out an advisor who shares their interests and their goals.
 However, without a solid working relationship, both parties will likely be disappointed.
 Not everyone understands what it means to have a good advisor.